Porter Wagoner in Person

-Porter Wagoner in Person is a live album by country music singer Porter Wagoner and other performers, including Norma Jean, Jack Little, and Bacon Rhodes.
+Porter Wagoner in Person is an American live album by country music singer Porter Wagoner and other performers, including Norma Jean, Jack Little, and Bacon Rhodes.
 It was recorded live in West Plains, Missouri, and released in 1964 by RCA Victor (catalog no. LSP-4116).

 The album debuted on Billboard magazine's Top Country Albums chart on June 20, 1964, peaked at No. 5, and remained on the chart for a total of 25 weeks.

 AllMusic gave the album a rating of three stars.